 “You will never get a second chance to make a first impression.” – Will Rogers

 The harsh truth is that a first impression only happens once, and in the digital age in which we live in, content is a major medium that ends up making the first impression on potential readers/ buyers.

 So, just how much do readers care about companies that create good content?

 This statistic shows just how integral of a role that the internet plays in brand messaging and overall image to consumers.
-The fact that more than half of consumers feel better about a brand who delivers custom, high-quality content on a consistent basis should be enough motivation for any company to make sure they are creating good content that readers can identify with.
+The fact that more than half of consumers feel better about a brand that delivers custom, high-quality content on a consistent basis should be enough motivation for any company to make sure they are creating good content that readers can identify with.
 This improves trust, which ultimately can lead to business loyalty in the long run.

-#2 – High Quality Content Can Influence Buying Decisions
+#2 – High-Quality Content Can Influence Buying Decisions

 If you are under the assumption that advertisements influence buyers more than article content on the web, you would be incorrect.